 So, I thought there might be enough cord (of the crappy variety) to make a double stopper knot and perhaps a cow hitch in the lanyard ring.

 In the process of fiddling with the hank, the sheath and core came un-singed.
-So, I resigned the offending end, trimming a bit of core off (with the Victorinox, of course).
+So, I re-singed the offending end, trimming a bit of core off (with the Victorinox, of course).
 I then tied the cow hitch onto the lanyard ring and used a double overhand stopper knot, which I cinched together fairly tightly.

 So far, the lanyard is holding well.
 It makes an easy grab in the pocket of my cargos.
 Lanyards are useful, as I’ve come to learn.
 They’re also fun and simple to make.